libplctag/libplctag4j/README.md

 The forum is open to all, but is by request only to keep the spammers down.
 The traffic is fairly light with usually a small number of emails per month.
 It is our primary means for users to ask questions and for discussions to happen.
-Announcements about released happen on the forum.
+Announcements about releases happen on the forum.

 ### GitHub